Published

 Definition: The meeting-booked rate for conventional cold email outbound, used as the comparison baseline throughout this dataset.

-Cold email is not dead; it is just a two-orders-of-magnitude weaker ask.
-The same infrastructure (mailboxes, deliverability, list building) pointed at a guest invitation instead of a sales pitch produces a categorically different response.
+Cold email is not dead; it is just a far weaker ask.
+The same infrastructure (mailboxes, deliverability, list building) pointed at a guest invitation instead of a sales pitch books meetings at roughly 47 times the rate.

 Source: Internal ThePod.fm send data plus published industry cold-email benchmarks.